 How many calories should you eat for lunch or dinner?

-For example, while some people may enjoy eating a large lunch and smaller dinner, others may decide to distribute their calorie intake more evenly.
+While some people may enjoy eating a large lunch and smaller dinner, others may decide to distribute their calorie intake more evenly.
 Therefore, everyone’s needs and preferences are different.

 How many calories should you eat to gain muscle?